Men Convicted of Defacing the Mao Portrait on Tiananmen Gate

 Born 1916.
 One of the youngest of the "Long March" generation of Chinese Communists, Hu became Communist Party General Secretary in 1981.
 He was accused of being soft on "bourgeois liberalism," and forced to resign from his position in January 1987.
 His death on April 15, 1989 became the catalyst for the 1989 protest movement.

 A veteran journalist whose writings on the abuse of power in China reached a wide readership from the late 1970s.
 For many he was the public conscience of the Communist Party.
-After being persecuted for his writings in 1987, he moved to the United States in 1988 where he lived in exile.
+After being persecuted for his writings in 1987, he moved to the United States in 1988 where he has remained in exile.
 Liu was interviewed for the film in June 1990, but the material was not used.
-He was a participant in the China Symposium '89, a forum to discuss some of the major cultural and political issues then facing China; the symposium was held in the United States in late April 1989, just after the protests in Beijing had begun.
-Liu Binyan passed away in 2005 (The Guardian, Dec.
-7, 2005).
-See also Time Magazine, Asian Heroes.

 Lu Xun (1881-1936)